Summer Theater Camps for Boston Kids

 Being part of a stage production encourages kids to be creative, gain confidence, and learn the value of teamwork.
 All over the Boston area and in surrounding Massachusetts towns, there are theater-based summer camps designed to help kids from preschool through high school spend their summer days learning skills of acting, directing, and production.

-If you are looking for an overnight camp experience or a different type of day camp, take a look around in our new Summer Camp Directory and our Summer and Vacation Camps Guide.
+If you are looking for an overnight camp experience or a different type of day camp, take a look around our Boston Summer Camps Guide.